 Step 1: Paint your background on a canvas and let it cure

 Take a canvas for acrylic painting and paint any background you want on it.
-This can be an abstract background, simple color blending, or one plain color.
+This can be an abstract background, simple color blending, or plain color.
 You can use acrylic paint brushes, a wide flat brush, and acrylic paint for this.

 After you have done the background painting with acrylic on a canvas, let it cure or fully dry for 1 to 3 weeks, especially if applied in thick layers.
-It helps to release any water trapped inside the paint film which helps the durability and adhesion of paint to the surface.
+It helps to release any water trapped inside the paint film which helps the durability and adhesion of the paint to the surface.

 As the painting background, you can use any abstract painting, acrylic pour art, or any painting you think is suitable.
 For this experiment, I used a very simple background that I thought was good for the quote.
 You can of course have a better background painting than this ;).